-Many hotel schools, especially those attached to universities, particularly in Anglo-Saxon countries, tend to emphasise academic courses at the expense of practical training.
-Meanwhile, Swiss hotel schools, in particular, have traditionally emphasised the acquisition of practical hospitality skills.
+Many hotel schools, especially those attached to universities, particularly in Anglo-Saxon countries, tend to emphasize academic courses at the expense of practical training.
+Meanwhile, Swiss hotel schools, in particular, have traditionally emphasized the acquisition of practical hospitality skills.

-In fact, some of the most important business figures in the country, such as the head Switzerland's largest bank, Sergio Ermotti, CEO of the UBS, came up through the ranks as apprentices.
+In fact, some of the most important business figures in the country, such as the head of Switzerland's largest bank, Sergio Ermotti, CEO of the UBS, came up through the ranks as an apprentice.

 Hospitality, more than most other professions, requires a broad knowledge of many areas, including, for example, food, wine, hygiene, construction, IT, CRM (customer relations management) and accounting, which can only be thoroughly mastered through practical training and experience.

 As noted above, since the 19th century, Swiss hotel schools have been training students to achieve the highest standards in terms of guest experience and professional management.
 However, not all Swiss hotel management schools are the same.